JohnCallingham/MQTTInterface/README.md

 The following are examples of use;-
 *       MQTT_RGB_LED* led1_WHITE = container.addRGB_LED(0, "trains/track/light/LED1", rgb);
-This will create the default LED which will display white when an ON message is received and black when an OFF message is received.
+This will create an LED which will display the default on colour (white) when an ON message is received and the default off colour (black) when an OFF message is received.
 *       MQTT_RGB_LED* led1_RED = container.addRGB_LED(0, "trains/track/light/LED1_Red", rgb);
         led1_RED->setOnColour(CRGB::Red);
         led1_RED->setOffColour(CRGB::Black);
 This will create an LED which will display red when an ON message is received and black when an OFF message is received.
 *       MQTT_RGB_LED* led1_WHITE = container.addRGB_LED(0, "trains/track/light/L002", rgb);
-        led1_WHITE->setOnTime(500);
-        led1_WHITE->setOffTime(500);
+        led1_WHITE->setBlink(fastBlink);
 This will create an LED which will blink showing the default on colour (white) for 500mS and then the default off colour (black) for 500mS when an ON message is received.
-The LED will show black when an OFF message is received.
+The LED will show the default off colour (black) when an OFF message is received.